Understanding Mutual Funds Accounting

 - Properly accruing interest on bonds and other similar fixed income securities held in the investment portfolio.

 - Properly amortizing the discount or premium on bond purchases.
-See detailed explanation below.
+See the detailed explanation below.

 - Recording all securities transactions, such as buys and sells of portfolio investments.